 The CubeRover was designed as a modular product line to accommodate payloads with varying mass, power, thermal, and communications demands.
 Payloads can be mounted inside or outside of the CubeRover via mounting points on the chassis.
 Internally mounted payloads benefit from increased thermal stability.

-CubeRovers are available in three standard sizes: 6U, 12U, and 18U.
+CubeRovers are available in three standard sizes: 2U, 4U, and 6U.
 A standard CubeRover can support up to 5 kg of payload mass.
 Increasing payload demands can be supported by modifying the flexible design or increasing the unit size.
-Dimensions of each unit are as follows:
+Dimensions of the payload volume for each unit are as follows:

 The primary components located inside the CubeRover chassis include rechargeable batteries, drive motors, cameras, and a single board computer affixed to the bottom of the radiator.
 External components include the chassis, wheels, radiator, and solar array.